junghan0611/spacemacs/doc/DOCUMENTATION.md

     the pixel size, or a floating-point number that specifies the point size.
--   `:adstyle` Additional typographic style information for the font, such as \'sans\'.
+-   `:adstyle` Additional typographic style information for the font, such as 'sans'.
 The value should be a string or a symbol.
--   `:registry` The charset registry and encoding of the font, such as
+-   `:registry` The charset registry and encoding of the font, such as 'iso8859-1'.
-    \'iso8859-1\'.
 The value should be a string or a symbol.
 -   `:script` The script that the font must support (a symbol).

 GUI Toggles